 2023 NCAA college football season: How to watch tonight's games, full TV schedule, ways to stream and more

 Football is back.
 The 2023 NFL season is in full swing, but that’s not the only form of football to celebrate.
-It's week 6 of the college football season, and the momentum continues with Texas vs. Oklahoma, Kentucky vs. Georgia and many more big games — 89, to be exact.
+It's week 7 of the college football season, and the momentum continues with Washington vs. Oregon, Stanford at Colorado, USC vs. Notre Dame and many more big games — 95, to be exact.
 So are you ready to watch some football?
-Here’s everything you need to know about how to watch Week 6 of the 2023 NCAA college football season, from today through next Monday, Oct.
-9.
+Here’s everything you need to know about how to watch Week 7 of the 2023 NCAA college football season, from Tuesday, Oct.
+10 through Saturday, Oct.
+14.

 What channel is college football on?